 Let your followers know where you’re going next and ask for personal opinions about locations to visit, places to eat, and what to see and photograph in that area.

-Each destination has its clichés, as well as hidden secrets off the beaten track.
+Each destination has its clichés, as well as hidden places off the beaten track.
 Search for local Instagramers to see what and where they shoot.
 If possible, speak to them to get inside knowledge of their favorite places to photograph.

 The Instagram mobile photography community is a friendly place, and you’re sure to find people who will be happy to help you find great locations to shoot.
 You never know, they might even offer to meet up and show you the sights!